constantino-garcia/cmmrt/README.md

 (RTs) for a given Chromatographic Method (CM) using machine learning, as described in:

-> García, C.A., Gil-de-la-Fuente A., Domingo-Almenara X., Barbas C., Otero, A. **Evaluation of machine learning techniques for small molecule retention time prediction** *(Under review)*.
+> García, C.A., Gil-de-la-Fuente A., Domingo-Almenara X., Barbas C., Otero, A. **Probabilistic metabolite annotation using retention time prediction and meta-learned projections** (Under review).

 Highlights:
 * We have trained state-of-the-art machine learning regressors using the 80,038